rockdisc/Book-of-Knowledge/2-Main/ACT.md

 ### Math

-There are 45 questions with 50 minutes to do
+There are 45 questions with 50 minutes to do them.
+The first 30 or so questions will be easier and take less than a minute to complete as long as you know what the questions are about.
+If you are good at math you should rush through the start and then focus on the harder ones.
 ### Science